mgdreamingstar/CarND-Traffic-Sign-Classifier-Project/AWS/writeup.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are five German traffic signs that I found on the web.

+The third image might be difficult to classify because the exclamation mark seems connected so it's like a straight line, the model may classify it to another pattern.
+And contrast of the image is relatively low, so the model may misclassify this picture.

+The second and fifth images might difficult to classify because the brightness of the them are relatively low which could make the model to misclassify them.

 ![alt text][image5]

-The third image might be difficult to classify because the exclamation mark seems connected so it's like a straight line.
-All the other 4 images' qualities are quite good to classify.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).